 Swimming holes

 You’ll find Lake Wabby at the edge of Hammerstone Sandblow.
 This is the deepest lake on the island, in some parts reaching 11.4mtrs deep.
 Surrounded by white sand dunes; the dark green colour of the lake is quite a contrast.
 Unlike Lake Mckenzie, Lake Wabby is teeming with 12 species of fish.
-Look out for the rare honey blue-eye; which as the name suggests is a honey-coloured fish with blue eyes.
+Look out for the rare honey blue-eye, which, as the name suggests, is a honey-coloured fish with blue eyes.
 Lake Wabby also has a 4km walking track with a lookout and panoramic view of the area.

 If you’re strictly coastal, head to the bubbling Champagne Pools for an afternoon soak.
 These rock pools are almost like a naturally formed jacuzzi with seawater constantly topping them up.
 A trip here is a must when visiting Fraser Island.